spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/company-account-feature-walkthrough.md

 The _Company Account_ feature allows controlling user access to the system within an organization by configuring different permissions and roles for the company's entities (units) and users.

 <!--
-To learn more about the feature and to find out how end users use it, see [ feature overview]() for business users.
+To learn more about the feature and to find out how end users use it, see [Company Account overview](https://documentation.spryker.com/docs/company-accounts-overview) for business users.
 -->

 ## Entity diagram